illutek/jpkot/README.md

 ---

 ### Method of setting up this theme
-- after download and unzip, change directory to jpkot.
+- after download and unzip.
 - cd to jpkot and run 'bower install' for theme dependencies (bootstrap, bootstrap-waterfall and font-awesome)
 - run 'yarn install' for the dev-dependencies (gulp ....) see package.json for a complete list
 - run 'gulp' this create the css directory and a minify styles.css file but also a dist directory with the final theme